AmourConnect/AmourConnect-server/api_server/doc_api.md

     KEY => Cookie-user-AmourConnect, Value => 'le cookie' }

-*- Le message positif du serveur :*
+*- The positive message from the server:*

 {
 status: 200,